RandomNoobster/IT1901-Chore-Manager/README.md

 A Jacoco report will then be generated in [chore-manager/jacocoAggregateReporter/target/site](/chore-manager/jacocoAggregateReporter/target/site/).

-A Checkstyle report will be generated during the first maven phase, `validate`, meaning it will be generated if you run `mvn test`.
+A Checkstyle report will be generated during the first maven phase, `verify`, meaning it will be generated if you run `mvn test`.
 If you want to generate a Spotbugs report as well, you can run the following command:

 ```shell
 mvn verify